TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: Experiments

 \subsection{On-Device Performance Evaluation}

 To validate the practical applicability of our method for real-world robotics, we extend our analysis beyond theoretical FLOPs and measure the on-device inference speed.
-We deployed our models on the onboard NVIDIA Jetson Orin nano with a RealSense D435i depth camera.
+We deployed our models on the onboard NVIDIA Jetson Orin Nano with a RealSense D435i depth camera.
 The results, reported as Frames Per Second (FPS) for each task, are summarized in Table~\ref{tab:fps_measurement}.

+The on-device results confirm the efficiency of our hybrid approach, consistently outperforming the dense 3D Base model across all tasks.
+Moreover, unlike sparse convolution baselines that faced deployment issues on ARM-based hardware due to specialized kernel dependencies, our framework ensures seamless portability by relying on standard tensor operations.
+We further verified real-world robustness in our on-device setting using a handheld RealSense camera.
+Despite the noise and irregular motion of handheld operation, our framework consistently produced stable 3D perception.

+Although performance metrics cannot be computed for these real-world sequences due to the absence of ground truth, the model architecture and weights remain identical to the workstation setup, so the accuracy and efficiency–accuracy balance reported in Tables \ref{tab:cls_zero}, \ref{tab:completion}, \ref{tab:semseg_three_zero}, and \ref{tab:rpn_three_zero} are preserved on the Jetson Orin Nano.
-The on-device results confirm the efficiency of our hybrid approach.
-For instance, in the object detection (OD) task, \textit{Ours-F}(1/4) achieves 6.09 FPS, compared to the 1.85 FPS of the 3D Base model.
-However, we observe that the measured FPS gains, while substantial, are not as pronounced as the theoretical GFLOPS reductions would suggest.

-This discrepancy is largely due to the system becoming memory-bound on the resource-constrained hardware.
-In addition, the backbone variant (\textit{Ours-B}) runs faster than 3D Base, but without the positional encoding and volumetric branch its accuracy is limited, highlighting the necessity of the full model for practical deployment.
-The latency of memory access for reading and writing 3D voxel data can become a dominant bottleneck, limiting the real-world speedup regardless of the model's computational cost.
-Furthermore, our current implementation processes the tri-plane and volumetric streams sequentially.
-This presents a clear opportunity for future optimization; by implementing parallel processing for these streams, the throughput could be further improved, better leveraging the multi-core capabilities of embedded processors.
+However, we observe that the measured FPS gains, while substantial, are not as pronounced as the theoretical GFLOPs reductions would suggest.
+This discrepancy arises primarily because the system is limited by memory on hardware with restricted resources, where the latency of 3D voxel data access becomes the dominant bottleneck.
+Furthermore, our current implementation processes the tri-plane and volumetric streams sequentially, presenting a clear opportunity for future optimization through parallel processing to better leverage multi-core embedded capabilities.